sjgrider256/Digital_Forest/README.md

 # Dependencies

 **[EfficientNet](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet)**([Tan & Le, 2019](https://arxiv.org/abs/1905.11946)):
   EfficientNet is a family of CNN developed by Mingxing Tan and Quoc V. Le at Google AI.
 The models scale depth, width, and resolution with fewer parameters and FLOPs.
 The base model (EfficientNetB0) is used in this project for binary classification (e.g., Hemlock vs. Other) of tree species from image crops with transfer learning.
 Why did you choose efficient net over other CNNs?
 Explain architecture in brief.
+Reference kerras

 **Packages**:
 - tensorflow